qsctr/ai/posts/Grid pathfinding.md

 In my program, the grid is infinite, so if the goal is completely surrounded by obstacles, the search will never end (unless the starting node is also surrounded by obstacles).

 I liked this project because it let me apply the different pathfinding algorithms that I learned to a grid, so I could compare their performance more clearly than with a fixed set of data.
-Also, I reused a lot of code from the previous GridWorld project.
+I also learned how to implement the algorithms in a functional language like Haskell, since the previous implementation I did (see "Informed search") was in TypeScript and it was imperative.

 ```javascript
 // TODO: Add code